TIBCOSoftware/js-workshops/Readme.md

  - Download this github repo onto your local web server.
 Use any tool that you like (for example: [MAMP]) to host.

- - Build a new database in POSTGRES called "freshcoffee", with the following tables (coffee, dairy, drink, ingredient, sales)
+ - Build a new database in POSTGRES called "freshcoffee" with the following tables...
+  (coffee, dairy, drink, ingredient, sales)

  - You can then load the CSV data from the resources/data folder using the following in your termimal for each file. psql -c "COPY tbname FROM '/tmp/the_file.csv' delimiter '|' csv;"